-The USPS will drop all mail at that particular address, and the organization will then distribute the mail to each individual.
+The USPS will drop all mail at that particular address, and the organization will distribute the mail to each individual.

-The USPS announced in 2013 that it would no longer do door-delivery to new street addresses.
+The USPS announced in 2013 that it would no longer do door delivery to new street addresses.
 Instead, residents living in such new streets would have to receive their USPS mail in a centralized area, like the cluster or community mailboxes.

 4. Military addresses

-A military address is a unique postal address associated with the army, air force, or navy.
+A military address is a unique postal address associated with the Army, air force, or Navy.
 Notably, the USPS handles military mail like domestic mail.

-The USPS delivers such mail to military post offices, distributing them to the individual recipients.
-It’s just another form of unique ZIP code.
+The USPS delivers such mail to military post offices, distributing them to individual recipients.
+It’s just another form of a unique ZIP code.
 A military address must include the unit designation and APO/FPO (Air/Army Post Office™ or Fleet Post Office Location.

 Do mail forwarding services the same as PO boxes?